 Environmental crises and natural disasters are regarded as central catalysts of social change in Latin America.
-The subcontinent suffers from the cyclically recurring impact of the El Niño phenomenon (responsible for droughts, heavy rain, and hurricanes) and is located in a tectonically active zone.
-Moreover, the relationship with nature since the colonial period has mainly been extraction-oriented leading to regular human-induced environmental crises and related socio-environmental conflicts.
-The drastically-intensifying exploitation of natural resources in the region to meet the growing global hunger for commodities has long ceased to be a purely economic strategy.
-Instead, constructive debates about ‘neo-extractivism’ in Latin America are markers for the ongoing evolution of a new, comprehensive system for social regulation, which has profound effects on society, politics, and the environment, and which is gaining relevance for other regions of the ‘Global South’.
+The subcontinent suffers from the cyclically recurring impact of El Niño (responsible for droughts, heavy rain, and hurricanes) and is located in a tectonically active zone.
+Moreover, since the colonial period, the region’s relationship with nature has been mainly extraction-oriented, leading to regular human-induced environmental crises and related socio-environmental conflicts.
+The drastic increase in the exploitation of natural resources in the region to meet a growing global hunger for commodities has long ceased to be regarded as a purely economic strategy.
+Instead, constructive debates about ‘neo-extractivism’ in Latin America note the ongoing evolution of a new, comprehensive system for social regulation; one which has profound effects on society, politics, and the environment.

 The research group exploring socio-environmental transformation will focus primarily on